A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Discretization of problem ( )

 \section{Discretization of problem (\ref{eq1.1})}

 In this section, we introduce the fundamental concepts of the CIM and employ it for semi-discretization in time.
-Spatial semi-discretization is then carried out using the standard Galerkin FEM.
+Spatial semi-discretization is then carried out using the piecewise linear FEM.
 Building on these semi-discrete formulations, we present a fully discrete scheme for problem (\ref{eq1.1}) and conclude the section with an accelerated algorithm for its efficient implementation.